 All properties within the City of Columbus —other than those zoned single-family residential—are eligible to have a portion of the charges for stormwater service (up to 100%) and wet weather (the Clean River Fee) reduced upon meeting certain qualifications.

-What green infrastructure can developers include?
+What green infrastructure practices are eligible?

 The City of Columbus recognizes bioretention, permeable pavement, green roof, and rainwater harvesting as green infrastructure eligible for credit.
 Detailed instructions and the application can be found here.